hjstoff/nodesetexpr-expand/README.md

 - While the specification of length limits in terms of literal characterscan feasibly be specified by regular (sub-)expressions that deal with the repetition of character literals only, it is not feasible to do so, with - in a regular expression parenthesised - repetitions of such (sub-)strings.
-For compliancy with DNS, the norm that a single "label" must be limited to a maximum of 63 characters is doable to specify by means of a regular expression only.
-The overall length limit, of 253 characters for a fully qualified domain name (FQDN) is not, because both the number of labels and the length of each label can vary.
+The DNS norm that a single "label" of a nodename must be limited to a maximum of 63 characters is doable to specify by means of a regular expression only.
+For the DNS norm that the overall length limit, of 253 characters for a fully qualified domain name (FQDN) this is not the case, because both the number of labels and the length of each label can vary.

+See ```hostname-regex.gawk```, this project's repository, for validation functions using a combination of regular expressions with simple length checks where regular expressions alone are not feasible.

+**N.B.:**
+The fact that the related language of nodenames is in essence a regular language does not imply that the language of nodeset expressions is necessarily a regular language as well.
+This depends mainly on the number of operators to be implemented and, if there is more than one operator, whether or not the means to specify the scope of operators by grouping (e.g. using parentheses) is useful for such a language.

 ### Nodeset expression language semantics
 If the nodeset expression language is to have any practical purpose, it has to be